Baltic states warn EU on China and Russia espionage

 "China does not use disinformation as actively and as professionally as Russia, but it is likely that it will expand and intensify its activities in this area in the near future.
 China's influence operations aim to weaken Europe's open society," the report said.

-China also operates "cells" in Europe, including Estonia, which do "indoctrinating ideological manipulation" on Chinese expats.
+China also operated "cells" in the EU, including Estonia, which harassed Chinese expats with "ideological manipulation", the report added.

 And Beijing was in talks to take part in large-scale military drills with Russia and Belarus, called Zapad 21, later this year.

-"If China confirms its participation in Zapad 2021, it will be intriguing to see how the Chinese armed forces define their role in a military operation against Nato in Europe," the Välisluureamet said.
+"If China confirms its participation ... it will be intriguing to see how the Chinese armed forces define their role in a [simulated] military operation against Nato in Europe," the Välisluureamet said.

-The EU would probably have to live with the current regimes in Russia and Belarus for years to come despite recent anti-government protests and economic stagnation, it added.
+Meanwhile, the EU would probably have to live with the current regimes in Russia and Belarus for years despite recent anti-government protests and economic stagnation there.

 Russian president Vladimir Putin's plan to stay in power could only be thwarted by "a sudden serious health issue or growing popular opposition beyond a critical level", the Estonian report said.

-Meanwhile, Putin had sent "Russian security operatives ... on the ground" to Belarus "to curb the protests and disrupt their organisation".
+Putin had sent "Russian security operatives ... on the ground" to Belarus "to curb the protests and disrupt their organisation", it noted.

-"Russia wants to avoid [Belarus president Alexander] Lukashenka being ousted by protesters at all costs, which could encourage the people in Russia to follow suit", the report noted.
+"Russia wants to avoid [Belarus president Alexander] Lukashenko being ousted by protesters at all costs, which could encourage people in Russia to follow suit", the report said.

-The past year has seen Russia try to increase its military presence in Belarus, but also in Libya, and in Algeria and Egypt, via arms sales.
+The past year saw Russia try to increase its military presence in Belarus and Libya, as well as Algeria and Egypt, via arms sales.

-It has also placed a stranglehold on Armenia by sending peacekeepers to Azerbaijan.
+Russia also put a choke-hold on Armenia by deploying 'peacekeepers' to Azerbaijan, Estonia said.

 Psychological war

+Estonia, which is on Nato's front-line, is among a handful of EU countries which spend serious money on intelligence.

+It has more than three times the number of counter-intelligence officers specialising in Russia compared to Belgium, for instance.

-Estonia predicted that "2021 will again see Russian influence operations designed to create and deepen divides within and between Western societies, including at the EU level".
+The Välisluureamet also predicted that "2021 will again see Russian influence operations designed to create and deepen divides within and between Western societies, including at the EU level".

-The Välisluureamet said Russia's 'GRU' military intelligence service had a whole unit, codenamed "54777", that dealt with "psychological warfare" against EU targets.
+It said Russia's 'GRU' military intelligence service had a specialised unit, codenamed "54777", that dealt with "psychological warfare" against EU targets.

-GRU officers worked under cover in Europe to establish high-level contacts.
+GRU officers worked under cover in Europe to establish contacts.

-In one example, revealed for the first time in Wednesday's report, the 54777's commander, Alexander Shchedrin, using the title of deputy director of the Institute of the Russian Diaspora, an NGO that was a "GRU front", organised a conference in Athens in October 2014, which attacked EU sanctions on Russia over its annexation of Crimea from Ukraine.
+In one example, revealed for the first time in Wednesday's report, the 54777's commander, Alexander Shchedrin, using the title of deputy director of the Institute of the Russian Diaspora, an NGO that was a "GRU front", organised a conference in Athens in October 2014, in which speakers attacked EU sanctions on Russia over its annexation of Crimea from Ukraine.

-"This case shows how easy it was for the GRU to present its messages to receptive Western audiences and establish high-level contacts," the Estonian intelligence said.
+"This case shows how easy it was for the GRU to present its messages to receptive Western audiences and establish high-level contacts," Estonian intelligence said.

-The 54777 unit also "controlled English-language online portals (such as inforos.ru, infobrics.org and oneworld.press) [which] disseminated false information about the Covid-19 pandemic, undermining the Western countries' efforts to curb the spread of the virus", the Estonian report said.
+The 54777 unit also "controlled English-language online portals, such as inforos.ru, infobrics.org and oneworld.press, [which] disseminated false information about the Covid-19 pandemic, undermining Western countries' efforts to curb the spread of the virus", the report said.